 How to Check if VPN is Working

 A VPN connects you to a remote server that acts as an intermediary for your internet requests.
-It spoofs your identity with the VPN server’s IP address which lets you access the web privately.
+It spoofs your physical IP with the VPN server’s IP address which lets you access the web privately.
 But simply connecting to a VPN server is not enough.
 Often, traffic between the client and server does not pass through, or the connection is not fortified against leaks that can reveal your identity.

 It is important that you run the VPN through its paces before deeming it reliable enough to protect your privacy.
 There are some tests you can do to check if VPN is working.